 I commonly get asked about differences between MicroGoldendoodles and Cavapoos.

 Depending on the parents, and other factors, our Cavapoos and Microgoldendoodles both range from approximately 6-18 pounds full grown.

 Our Microgoldendoodles are multigenerational, meaning that they have been bred from goldendoodles several generations back.
 Genetically, our microgoldendoodles are at least 75% poodle, sometimes more.
 This is ideal for non-shedding.
 Golden Retrievers are very heavy shedders, so Goldendoodles really need a high percentage of poodle to be “non-shedding.”

 Cavalier King Charles Spaniels are a shedding breed – but not nearly as heavy shedders as a Golden Retriever.
-For this reason, the F1 generation (50% cavalier, 50% poodle) is very successful at creating a non-shedding cavapoo.
+For this reason, the F1 generation (50% cavalier, 50% poodle) is very successful at creating a low to non-shedding cavapoo.
 Many with allergies report that F1 cavapoos have not caused any sort of reaction.
 However, if your allergies are more severe, you may do better with an F1b Cavapoo (this means 25% Cavalier, 75% poodle).

 Cavapoos and Micro-Goldendoodles are two of the very best, most tolerant dogs for families with kids.
 Their size makes them easy to handle and travel with.
 They are "velcro" dogs who love to follow you around and be as close to you as possible.
 They have flexible exercise needs.
 They are okay with one walk a day, and can also work up to being surprisingly athletic if you regularly hike or run with them.